gusrodriguez/gallery/app/README.md

     npm run start
 ```

-### When the build finishes and the server starts, navigate to:
+### When the build finishes and the server starts (and the API is running) navigate to:
 ```
     localhost:8080
 ```